Thursday, August 13, 2009

 CHỈ SỐ VỀ TÍNH NHẤT THỂ TÀI CHÍNH CỦA CHÍNH QUYỀN ĐỊA PHƯƠNG

-One of my 4 favorite things about being in Ha Noi is that I have absolutely no idea what anything means.
+One of my four favorite things about being in Ha Noi is that I have absolutely no idea what anything means.
 I’m here developing an index for local governance that I call the Fiscal Integrity Index.
-I just got it translated to Vietnamese for a meeting with government pepole.
+I just got it translated to Vietnamese for a meeting with government reps.
 It looks so ridiculous to me.
 “Fiscal Integrity Index” apparently translates to the following: CHỈ SỐ VỀ TÍNH NHẤT THỂ TÀI CHÍNH CỦA CHÍNH QUYỀN ĐỊA PHƯƠNG.
 The one word that I actually understand and brings me solace is my name.
 But then it's followed by 1209 other words I am totally lost on.

 I do hate the flaming ignoramus feeling when it comes to local languages, so I try to feign apprehension with cab drivers by repeating whatever they just said to me.
 The other day I met a lovely cab driver who had the most endearingly awkward bowl hair cut.
 He was so smiley that I couldn't help but want him to think I knew Vietnamese: